Erich Wolfgang Korngold, Die tote Stadt (The Dead City)

 Grieving the beloved dead and venerating the past were topics finding a sensitive public in the mournful atmosphere of a society still wounded by the devastating events of World War 1.

 Thus Die tote Stadt had the result of enhancing the precocious fame of Erich Korngold, a young prodigy expressed by the Austrian-German musical environment of Richard Strauss and Gustav Mahler.
-The latter, who got to know him at the age of ten, proclaimed him “a musical genius”, while Giacomo Puccini, who had listened to the opera in a piano reduction, designated the composer as “the strongest hope of the new German music”…
+The latter, who got to know him at the age of ten, proclaimed him “a musical genius”, while Giacomo Puccini, who had listened to a piano reduction of the opera, designated the composer as “the strongest hope of the new German music”…